digital-asset/docs.daml.com/docs/2.9.0/docs/canton/reference/error_codes.rst

 Example
 *******

-If an application submits a Daml transaction that exceeds the size limits enforced on a synchronizer, the command will be rejected.
+If an application submits a Daml transaction that exceeds the size limits enforced on a sync domain, the command will be rejected.
 Using the logs of one of our test cases, the participant node will log the following message:

 .. code::